Grenadier: Grenadier regiments

 During the American Revolution of 1775–1783, the Connecticut 1st Company Governor's Guards and the 11th Regiment of Connecticut Militia had grenadier companies.

 New York City also had a Grenadier unit, as did South Carolina – the elite 1st South Carolina Regiment, raised and commanded by Charles Cotesworth Pinckney.

 In Mexico Antonio López de Santa Anna created the Grenadier Guards of the Supreme Power on 7 December 1841.
 The formation remained in service until 1847.

 A Toronto militia unit was renamed the 10th Royal Grenadiers in 1881, then later became the Royal Regiment of Canada.

 Grenadier divisions

 In the nineteenth century, France had the Oudinot Grenadier Division and the Russian army had grenadier divisions such as the Caucasus Grenadier Division.
-During World War II, the Polish army had the 1st Grenadier Division, and the German military had several grenadier and panzergrenadier divisions.
+During World War II, the Polish army had the 1st Grenadier Division and in 1942 the German military renamed their riflemen as grenadier divisions while mechanized and motorized riflemen units were renamed to panzergrenadier divisions.